petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started.md

 All of which is designed, built, and supported by a dedicated team of Liferay professionals with over a decade of experience running business-critical solutions on Liferay DXP.

-DXP Cloud accelerates application development and deployment by providing a complete DevOps CI/CD strategy, tools, and workflow.
+Liferay Cloud accelerates application development and deployment by providing a complete DevOps CI/CD strategy, tools, and workflow.

-Every DXP Cloud project comes with:
+Every Liferay Cloud project comes with:

 * [Accelerated Development with Built-in CI/CD](#accelerated-development-with-built-in-ci-cd)
 * [Application Development Tools](#application-development-tools)